automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Mymoorapelta.md

 # Mymoorapelta
-## Description: Named after the Mygand-Moore quarry in Colorado.
+## Named after the Mygand-Moore quarry in Colorado.